Target pest: Chrysodeixis eriosoma (Lepidoptera: Noctuidae), green looper or silver Y moth

 Impacts on non-targets:

-Cameron et al. (1993) - Cotesia ruficrus was reared on four cosmopolitan noctuid pest species as well as the native noctuid pest species, Graphania mutans.
+Cameron et al. (1993) - Trichogramma chilonis was released after being reared on a range of native and introduced noctuids considered as potential alternative hosts.
 This is an example of a biocontrol programme where acceptance of native species as hosts was considered to be advantageous to the potential establishment and success of the agent.

 Cameron PJ, Hill RL, Bain J, Thomas WP (1989).
 A Review of Biological Control of Invertebrate Pests and Weeds in New Zealand 1874-1987.
 Technical Communication No 10.
 CAB International Institute of Biological Control.
 DSIR Entomology Division.
 424p.